 three letters of support (these letters must originate from members in good standing who are not at the same institution as the nominee);

 Candidates may not nominate themselves.
+Only one nomination per candidate will be considered.
 Nominations must be uploaded via the Submission Site.
 The nominations received by 1st of December are forwarded to the Fellows Nomination Committee (FNC) to select candidates by 28th of February for approval by the EC at the following Spring Meeting.
 Fellows would then be inducted at the Annual Meeting of that same year.